-Your child is tall enough to sit against the vehicle seat back with his/her knees bent at the edge of the seat without slouching.
+- The child is tall enough to sit against the vehicle seat back with their knees bent at the edge of the seat without slouching.

-The shoulder belt lies in middle of his/her chest and shoulder, not his/her neck or throat.
+- The shoulder belt lies in middle of their chest and shoulder, not their neck or throat.

 Car Seat Program

 The Ohio Department of Health’s Child Passenger Safety (CPS) Program, Ohio Buckles Buckeyes (OBB) program, provides child safety seats and booster seats to eligible, low income families in all 88 counties in Ohio.